JuliaPluto/PlutoSliderServer.jl/README.md

 # To see quick status (running/failed and memory):
 systemctl -l status pluto-server

-# To browse the logs:
+# To browse past logs:
+sudo journalctl --pager-end -u pluto-server

+# To see logs coming in live:
-sudo journalctl -u pluto-server
+sudo journalctl --follow -u pluto-server
 ```

 ### 8. Live updates